vulpo-dev/auth/guides/docs/03-develop/02-auth-shell.md

 ## Configure

-### Darkmode
+### Dark mode

 By default, the auth shell uses a light theme to render it the auth screens.
-You can use the `dark` prop to change the default behaviror like so:
+You can use the `dark` prop to change the default behavior like so:
 ```tsx
 <AuthShell dark />
 ```